samsung-cnct/kraken-lib/Documentation/kraken-configs/kvstore.md

 # KV Store Options
-K2 only support etcd clusters now, but any KV store that implements the etcd API can be used.
+Kraken only support etcd clusters now, but any KV store that implements the etcd API can be used.

 ## Options